IMPACT LAB

 Loyola University Chicago, Department of Psychology

-The IMPACT (Improving Mental-health and Promoting Adjustment through Critical Transitions) lab at Loyola University Chicago is led by Dr. Colleen Conley and includes several graduate students and undergraduate research assistants.
-We are dedicated to making a real impact on adolescents and young adults with new research and intervention programs.
+The IMPACT (Improving Mental health and Promoting Adjustment through Critical Transitions) lab at Loyola University Chicago is led by Dr. Colleen Conley and includes several graduate students, post-baccalaureate and undergraduate research assistants.
+We aim to improve adolescent and young adult (AYA) wellbeing through innovative research, intervention development, and program evaluation.

 Our research explores topics related to: